dhellmann/pymotw-3/source/readline/index.rst

    The GNU libraries needed for :mod:`readline` are not available on all platforms by default.
 If your system does not include them, you may need to recompile the Python interpreter to enable the module, after installing the dependencies.
+A stand-alone version of the library is also distributed from the Python Package Index under the name gnureadline_.

 Configuring
 ===========